ScorpionesLabs/DVS/Readme.md

             PS> Invoke-DCOMObjectScan -Type Single -ObjectName "MMC20.Application" -HostList DC01 -SkipPermissionChecks -CheckAccessOnly -Verbose

-  3. Validates whether the `MMC20.Application` (ProgID) is applicable through `10.211.55.4/24` ip addresses range.
+  3. Validates whether the `MMC20.Application` (ProgID) is applicable through `10.211.55.4/24` range.
 If exists, he tool will try to enumerate the information about it. (using the current logged-on user session).

             PS> Invoke-DCOMObjectScan -Type Single -ObjectName "MMC20.Application" -Hostlist "10.211.55.4/24" -CheckAccessOnly -Verbose